-Stream-based engines are designed for maximum throughput with minimum latency, as they don't inherently suffer from having to proxy connections, and do not have to wait to receive, store, and scan entire object data transfers prior to forwarding across a security boundary.
+Stream-based engines are designed for maximum throughput with minimum latency.
+They don't inherently suffer from having to proxy connections, and do not have to wait to receive, store, and scan entire object data transfers prior to forwarding across a security boundary.

 Data is scanned on a layer by layer approach as it arrives.
-The more data (for a given data stream) that passes through the device, the more deeply it is scanned against various threat signatures in real time - starting from source/destination IP against an IP Reputation list (if IP Reputation is configured), to Layer 7 application data information (such as a HTTP/1.1 Get requests embedded in HTTP packets), through to embedded user data within the stream, such as a Torrent, or Skype and so on.
+The more data (for a given data stream) passing through the device, the more deeply it is scanned against various threat signatures in real time.
+The threat signature checks include:

+- Source/destination IP against an IP Reputation list (if IP Reputation is configured), - Layer 7 application data information (such as a HTTP/1.1 Get requests embedded in HTTP packets), - Embedded user data within the stream, such as a Torrent or Skype and so on.